 Students arrived in varying-sized of groups to the various booths and some came alone, most in small groups and some were closely attended by one or more adults/parents.
 They were observed to be of varying socio-economic status, but tended to be above the mean of the spectra.
 Like many grade school students they seemed more attracted to interesting new experiences than sober contemplation on the career choices they were about to make.
 As such, in addition to using the system, many visitors were curious about the goals of the work and how it related to the students’ own interests (e.g., in computer science, or AI).

 Turnout for the booth was high, with approximately 50% of passing groups stopping for a signiﬁcant span of time.
 This was likely partly due to being the primary AI-relevant exhibit, as well as due to a large banner poster (see images of the fair in 2).
 Three distinct types of interaction emerged when exhibiting MentorPal in this context: 1) group brieﬁngs on work with large screen display (typically 2 or more students per adult), 2) individual interactions with MentorPal on individual tablet computers (always students), and 3) individual discussions about the work and technical careers (more often initiated by parents than students).
-About one in ten groups went to other booths, then returned to ask more questions.
+About one in ten groups went on to other booths, and then returned to ask more questions.

 This exhibit reaﬃrmed ﬁndings from previous pilot testing where students often were unable to think of any useful questions for MentorPal (e.g., freezing or asking questions unrelated to careers).
 This was particularly relevant for students in a group setting where they were accompanied by parents.
 However, students were more productive when they used a menu that allowed generating questions from topic categories the team thought the students should be asking, as shown in Fig 2.
 In this mode of interaction, rather than entering free-text questions (or telling them to research staﬀ to type), they clicked on the topics to see suggested questions to ask.